Full-time: Three years, Part-time: Five years.

 You will develop valuable interdisciplinary skills – analytical, numeracy, special data handling, GIS, ability to communicate complex information succinctly, interpretation, field and lab skills.
 Strong field work ethos for each module which could see you study abroad in the USA, Canada, China, Poland and Spain looking at issues such as conservation, wildlife, development, resources, culture and natural environment.

-The second year compulsory focus is on research skills, social geography and urban and rural planning.
+You will learn compulsory focus on research skills, social geography and urban and rural planning.
 You also have three options to choose.
 Students can integrate environmental or natural science modules into study of human geography if desired.

-In the third year the core modules include a dissertation; a fieldwork module and; historical and cultural geography.
+In addition the core modules include a dissertation; a fieldwork module and; historical and cultural geography.
 Options to choose from which cover social geography, art and the city, sustainable development, or human-wildlife interactions.

 Professional practice and the use of external speakers from a range of professional backgrounds, as well as visits to relevant outside organisations, plays a key part in our teaching strategies.